ACPS 2020 Strategic Plan

 ACPS has an engaging and collaborative climate that promotes ethical behavior and values diversity.

 ACPS is a vital part of the fabric of our community, and Alexandria residents and businesses take pride in our schools.

 We Believe In Educational Excellence

-We Believe In Higher Achievement for All
+We Believe In High Achievement for All

-We Believe In A Culture of Collaboration
+We Believe In a Culture of Collaboration

 We Believe In Continuous Improvement and Accountability

 - Academic Excellence and Educational Equity: Every student will be academically successful and prepared for life, work, and college.

 - Family and Community Engagement: ACPS will partner with families and the community in the education of Alexandria's youth.

 - An Exemplary Staff: ACPS will recruit, develop, support, and retain a staff that meets the needs of every student.